 If you’re in Chiang Mai, the only thing better than eating its delicious Thai food is making it yourself!
 One of the best things to do is to join a cooking class and a let friendly Thai chef teach you about the ingredients and guide you through the cooking process so you can make your own meal.
 Are you getting hungry yet?
 Keep reading for a list of the best cooking classes in Chiang Mai!

 Experience the best cooking class or food tour in Chiang Mai.

 Add a little spice to your Chiang Mai holiday with an authentic Thai cooking class or a guided food tour.
-Here’s a look at the top-rated cooking schools in Chiang Mai, which offer half and full day packages as well as tours in town and out in the countryside.
+Here’s a look at the top-rated Thai cooking schools in Chiang Mai, which offer half and full-day packages as well as tours in town and out in the countryside.

-Best cooking classes & food tours with Bon Voyage Thailand.
+The Best cooking classes with Bon Voyage Thailand.